Skip to main content

 • Week 4: Analyze results and plan next steps

-Week 1: Identify Your Biggest Time Sink (Days 1-7)
+Week 1: Your AI Audit — Find Your Biggest Time Sink (Days 1-7)

 Day 1-2: The Time Audit

 Before you touch any AI tool, you need to know where your hours actually go.
-Most SMB owners think they know their biggest inefficiencies, but time audits often reveal surprises.
+Most SMB owners think they know their biggest inefficiencies, but time audits consistently reveal surprises.

 Your 2-Day Audit Template: